czlucius/traefik-dynamic-mux/README.md

 # traefik-dynamic-mux
 Combines different Traefik dynamic configurations into a single JSON configuration, which can be used via the `http` provider.
+Powered by [Fiber](https://github.com/gofiber/fiber).

 ## Muxfile
 traefik-dynamic-mux uses a special Dockerfile inspired configuration file to make it easy to modify and alter the configuration.